nkoshimoto/genstars/README.md

 If you do not have `git`, you can simply download the package by clicking the green button "Code" on the upper right in [the repository page](https://github.com/nkoshimoto/genstars), selecting "Download ZIP", and then unzipping it.

-You need a C compiler to `make` using Makefile to compile the program genstars.cpp in the downloaded directory.
+You need a C compiler to `make` using Makefile to compile the program genstars.c in the downloaded directory.
 The default compiler is `clang`, which is available in macOS.
 Please replace the first uncommented line in Makefile with `gcc` or any other C compiler if you prefer.
 If you are not sure if you have `clang` or `gcc`, you can check it by